The EMT sets the standard for translation across Europe

 If you select a translation programme recognised by the EMT network, then you can be confident that your translation qualification will open doors with well-respected employers in the industry.

-Because, as well as “pure translation”, the modern translation profession involves an increasing range of additional activities and skills – such as localisation, terminology management, project management etc. – the DG drew up a translator competence profile.
+Because, as well as “pure translation”, the modern translation profession involves an increasing range of additional activities and skills – such as localisation, terminology management, project management etc.

-This profile outlines the 6 core competences it believes translators need to be successful in today’s market:
+For that reason, the DG has drawn up a translator competence profile outlining the 6 core competences it believes translators need to be successful in today’s market:

 This is what the EU does best – designing and implementing the building blocks needed to create a single market, in our case for translation services.